lukso-network/LIPs/LSPs/LSP-4-DigitalAsset-Metadata.md

 ## Motivation

-This standard aims to create a better version of NFTs (NFT 2.0) to allow more functionality to be attached to those assets, and the ability for those assets to change over time.
+This standard aims to create a better version of tokens and NFTs to allow more functionality to be attached to those assets, and the ability for those assets to change over time.
 As NFTs mostly have a creator, those creators should be able to improve the assets (link better 3D files, as 3D file standards improve), or change attributes.
 One could even think of a smart contract system that can increase attributes based on certain inputs automatically.

-An LSP4 asset is controlled by a single `owner`, like an ERC725 smart contract.
+An LSP4 asset is controlled by a single `owner`, expected to be a ERC725 smart contract.
 This owner is able to `setData`, and therefore change values of keys, and can potentially mint new items.

 ## Specification